PROGRAMER122223/ServiceNow_agent/README.md

 print(ask("Show me all P1 incidents and their SLA breach status.")) print(ask("How many Sony incidents have been raised this month?"))
 ```
 ---

 ## Example Questions

 The agent handles any natural-language question about the ITSM data.
-Here are the 10 included in `sample.py`:
+Here are the questions included in `sample.py`:

 | # | Question |
 |---|---|